TheMarex/ba-thesis/text/2_models.md

 \end{equation}

 The term $c_x \ddot{c}_y - \ddot{c}_x c_y$ that is part of both equations is still causing the equations to be non-linear.
-To make this equations linear we will assume that our ground plane has no slope, thus $k_x = k_y = 0$ and the non-linear terms will vanish.
+To make these equations linear we will assume that our ground plane has no slope, thus $k_x = k_y = 0$ and the non-linear terms will vanish.

 Another problem is that the actuator torques $\tau_x$ and $\tau_y$ both have non-linear factors $\frac{\sqrt{1 - s_y^2 - s_x^2}}{c_x}$ and $\frac{\sqrt{1 - s_y^2 - s_x^2}}{c_y}$ respectively.
 This can be solved by substituting with the following *virtual inputs*: